 Bring the Right Gear for the Conditions (And Know How to Use It)

 If there is lots of deep snow I wear my snowshoes.
-But often there isn’t that much snow or it’s so packed down that snowshoes aren’t necessary.
-That’s why I always pack my lightweight Microspikes (mini-crampons), as they are great for packed snow, icy trails or steeper slopes.
+But in the Vancouver area, often there isn’t that much snow or it’s so packed down that snowshoes aren’t necessary.
+That’s why I always pack my lightweight mini-crampons.
+They are great for packed snow, icy trails or steeper slopes.
 Most winter accidents involving hikers occur when someone slips and falls on a steep icy or snowy slope.
 Snowshoes are great for providing floatation in deep snow, but they aren’t great at gripping steep slopes.
 Read SAR professional Michael Coyle’s excellent blog posts “How to Kill Yourself Snowshoeing” for a great overview of situations where snowshoes are actually more dangerous than they are helpful and the companion article “How to NOT Kill Yourself Snowshoeing” for what to do when, as he says, “everything goes to shit”.

 Layer Up, BUT “Be Bold, Start Cold”

-Dressing for winter hiking means dressing in layers.
+A common tip for winter hiking is to dress in layers.
 The trick is to avoid sweating since once you stop you’ll be wet and cold.
-A few years ago my avalanche course instructor taught me her winter manta: “Be bold, start cold” and I’ve lived by it ever since.
+A few years ago my avalanche course instructor taught me her winter mantra: “Be bold, start cold” and I’ve lived by it ever since.
 I wear as few layers as possible while hiking and save the warm layers for breaks.

-The type of clothing I bring depends on the weather and how long I’m out for, but in general I consider the following items as must-haves in addition to regular three-season hiking clothing: long underwear, a puffy jacket that is compressible, two pairs of gloves (one warmer than the other), a toque, a buff or neck warmer, gaiters and warm socks.
-It’s also worth keeping in mind that if you take off any article of clothing that is wet from sweat, it will soon freeze and be virtually un-wearable so that’s why I always bring extra gloves and often bring extra hats and hiking shirts.
+The type of clothing I bring depends on the weather and how long I’m out for, but in general I consider the following items as must-haves in addition to regular three-season hiking clothing: long underwear, a puffy jacket that is compressible, two pairs of gloves (one warmer than the other), a warm hat, a buff or neck warmer, gaiters and warm socks.
+It’s also worth keeping in mind that if you take off any article of clothing that is wet from sweat, it will soon freeze and be virtually unwearable so that’s why I always bring extra gloves and often bring extra hats and hiking shirts.
 Check out my blog post about what to wear for winter hiking for MUCH more detailed info about clothing choice for cold weather hiking and snowshoeing.

 When its cold out I find that I just don’t feel as thirsty and tend to drink less water.
 The downside of this is that I’m often horribly dehydrated after winter hikes.
 It’s important to keep drinking, but in temperatures below freezing, it can be hard.

 If the temperature is around freezing you can get away with using a hydration bladder.
 Follow these tips to keep the hose and mouthpiece from icing up: Fill it with warm water at home.
 Keep as much of the hose inside your pack as possible.
-Take small sips of water often to keep the hose and mouthpiece.
+Take small sips of water often to keep water moving through the hose and mouthpiece.
 After you are done with each sip, blow air back into the hose to force the water back down into the reservoir.
-You can buy an insulated tube cover and put a chemical handwarmer pack next to your mouthpiece as well, but that strategy will only work for milder temperatures, not extreme cold.
+You can buy an insulated tube cover and put a chemical hand warmer pack next to your mouthpiece as well, but that strategy will only work for milder temperatures, not extreme cold.

 For weather that is well below freezing you’ll need an insulated water bottle or a thermos.
-You can also buy an insulated water bottle covers or cozies (or just wrap your bottle inside an extra fleece in your pack).
+You can also buy a insulated water bottle covers or cozies (or just wrap your bottle inside an extra fleece in your pack).
 Fill your bottles at home with hot water, tea or hot chocolate.
 You can also turn your water bottle upside down in your pack to ensure that the top doesn’t get frozen shut as the side facing up will freeze first.

 As well not being thirsty, I’m usually not that hungry when it’s really cold and sometimes it’s not that pleasant to stop for long breaks.
-I like to bring along high calorie snacks like gummy candies, energy chews nuts, jerky and chocolate that I can keep in my jacket pocket and eat as I hike.
+I like to bring along high calorie snacks like gummy candies, energy chews, nuts, jerky and chocolate that I can keep in my jacket pocket and eat as I hike.
 Traditional hiking food like sandwiches tends to freeze into solid lumps in the winter – not appetizing!
 (Pro tip: keep your food in your pockets to keep it from freezing.)
 Another great option is a thermos full of warm soup.
 If you have the time and can find a good place to stop out of the wind, bring along a backpacking stove and an easy to prepare warm meal (think just add boiling water).